saigegit/SAIGE/README.md

-HERE we are maintaining an newly improved stable version of SAIGE and SAIGE-GENE.
+HERE we are maintaining an newly improved stable version of SAIGE and SAIGE-GENE+.
 Please find the https://saigegit.github.io/SAIGE-doc/ for documentation.